knetikmedia/knetikcloud-java-client/docs/GamificationLevelingApi.md

 Get a user&#39;s progress for all level schemas

-Filtering and sorting is based on the LevelingResource object, not the UserLevelingResource that is returned here.
+Filtering and sorting is based on the LevelingResource object, not the UserLevelingResource that is returned here. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; LEVELING_ADMIN or self

 ### Example
 ```java